NOAA-ORR-ERD/adios_oil_database/adios_db/Documentation/API_docs/source/computation.rst

     In [10]: mass_recovered.unit
     Out[10]: 'g'

-    # it will not let you conver to an invalid unit:
+    # it will not let you convert to an invalid unit:

     In [11]: mass_recovered.convert_to('meter')